Prepared by the U.S. Dept. of Commerce, NOAA, Space Weather Prediction Center

 .24 hr Summary...

-crossing followed by a possible connection to a negative polarity CH
+crossing followed by the onset of negative polarity CH HSS influences.

 .Forecast...